 For a more in-depth look at flange installation and troubleshooting tips, see our blogs Five Best Practices for Installing a Toilet Flange and Should I Use an Offset Toilet Flange?

-A toilet wax ring creates a watertight and airtight seal between the bottom of the toilet and the toilet flange on the floor.
-This prevents leaks and sewer gases from escaping into the bathroom.
+A wax ring creates a sealed barrier between the toilet base and the floor flange, preventing water leaks and stopping sewer gases from entering your bathroom.

 When the toilet is set onto the flange, the wax ring compresses to fill any gaps between the toilet bowl and the flange.
 This compression forms a secure seal that typically lasts for years unless disturbed.